 At least 2 weeks before, Moderators should:

-- Ask presenters to arrive at the meeting room 15 minutes prior to the session start time.
+• Ask presenters to arrive at the meeting room 15 minutes prior to the session’s start time.

 When you are at the meeting:

-- All presenters should arrive at the meeting at least 15 minutes before the session begins.
-With only a brief break between sessions, it is important to arrive promptly so your session can start on time and utilize the entire time allotted to you.
+• All presenters should arrive at their session at least 15 minutes before it begins.
+With only a brief break between sessions, we ask that you arrive promptly so your session can start on time, end on time, and use the entire time allotted to the session.

-- There will be an opening welcome announcement script at the podium; we ask that moderators use this script during the introduction to the session which will be audio recorded.
+• There will be an opening welcome announcement script at the podium.
+Each session is audio recorded, and we ask that moderators use this script during the introduction to the session.

 Room Setup by Session Type